mm80843/T3.5/docs/Benef/PBN__Benef_801.md

 # __Streamlined measurement protocol__

-## Name of the Benefit

-SAMBA provides a standardised and efficient method of gathering IEQ data, reducing the costs and time associated with measurement protocols

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing the SAMBA system reduces operational costs and improves efficiency, enhancing the return on investment for building owners.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_870.md)